It's often called the "stress hormone" because cortisol

 How Is Cushing Syndrome Treated?

-endocrinologist will oversee the care of a child with Cushing syndrome.
-Depending
+will oversee the care of a child with Cushing syndrome.
+Depending on what's causing

 surgery to remove tumors or growths on the adrenal or pituitary glands